texfaq/texfaq.github.io/FAQ-nopagebrk.md

 Why do neither of these obvious things work?&nbsp;&mdash; Because TeX can't really distinguish between infinitely awful things.
-`Samepage` will make any possible break point ''infinitely bad'' and boxes don't even offer the option of breaks, but if the alternative is the leave an infinitely bad few centimetres of blank paper at the bottom of the page, TeX will take the line of least resistance and do nothing.
+`Samepage` will make any possible break point "infinitely bad" and boxes don't even offer the option of breaks, but if the alternative is the leave an infinitely bad few centimetres of blank paper at the bottom of the page, TeX will take the line of least resistance and do nothing.